 For a given particular system, a quantum Hamiltonian for example, representation theory is often used to classify the states and thus deduce the properties of the full system.
 In order to isolate the states of a particular representation one must `desymmetrize' in some appropriate manner, or, equivalently, find the corresponding block of the reduced linear operator.
-This philosophy has been previously utilized, for example, to construct trace formulae \cite{Robbins-1989,Lauritzen-1991} and analyze the spectral statistics \cite{Keating-1997,Joyner-2012} of quantum chaotic systems with symmetries.
-A more systematic construction procedure was demonstrated by Band, Parzanchevski and Ben-Shach \cite{Ban09,Par10}, who showed how one may perform this desymmetrization procedure for arbitrary symmetries and representations in quantum graphs and manifolds.
-The resulting desymmetrized system they termed a `quotient graph' or `quotient manifold'.
-In particular this notion generalized Sunada's method \cite{Sun85} for constructing pairs of isospectral manifolds, famously used by Gordon, Webb and Wolpert \cite{Gor92b,Gor92a} to answer negatively Marc Kac's question `Can one hear the shape of a drum?' \cite{Kac66}.
-Joyner, M\"uller and Sieber \cite{Joy14} utilized the quotient graph technique to propose a spin-less quantum system whose spectrum exhibits the Gaussian symplectic ensemble statistics from random matrix theory\footnote{See also Example \ref{Ex: The quaternion group}.}; this effect was later demonstrated experimentally \cite{Rehemanjiang-2016}.
-The quotient construction has also been used to prove the existence of conical points in the dispersion relation of graphene by Berkolaiko and Comech \cite{BerCom_arXiv14}.
+This philosophy underlies, for instance, the Floquet--Bloch--Gelfand transform of periodic operators \cite[Sec.~XIII.16]{ReedSimon_v4}, \cite{Kuc_bams16}, where the symmetry group $\Z^{d}$ is abelian and thus has particularly simple irreducible representations.
+With regards to discrete symmetries, this philosophy has been utilized, for example, to construct trace formulae \cite{Robbins-1989,Lauritzen-1991} and analyze the spectral statistics \cite{Keating-1997,Joyner-2012} of quantum chaotic systems with symmetries.
+A more systematic construction procedure applicable to unbounded self-adjoint operators on metric graphs and manifolds was demonstrated by Band, Parzanchevski and Ben-Shach \cite{Ban09,Par10}, who showed how one may perform this desymmetrization for arbitrary representations of a discrete group of symmetries.
+The resulting desymmetrized system was termed a `quotient graph' or `quotient manifold'.
+In particular, this notion generalized Sunada's method \cite{Sun85} for constructing pairs of isospectral manifolds, famously used by Gordon, Webb and Wolpert \cite{Gor92b,Gor92a} to answer negatively Marc Kac's question `Can one hear the shape of a drum?' \cite{Kac66}.
+Joyner, Müller and Sieber \cite{Joy14} utilized the quotient graph technique to propose a spin-less quantum system whose spectrum exhibits the Gaussian symplectic ensemble statistics from random matrix theory\footnote{See also Example \ref{Ex: The quaternion group}.}; this effect was later demonstrated experimentally \cite{Rehemanjiang-2016}.
+The quotient construction has also been used to prove the existence of conical points in the dispersion relation of graphene by Berkolaiko and Comech \cite{BerCom_jst18}.